 - How do you tell people about enhanced security features in your product?
 One option, for instance, would be to use a set-up wizard to walk users through the process of implementing security features.
 Another option would be to showcase security tools in an initial registration screen and explain how people can use those tools most effectively.
 After that, let users choose to receive important information from you via email or text.

-- If you’re a health app developer, your first step should be to determine which federal laws apply.
-You may be covered by the FTC Act, the FTC’s Health Breach Notification Rule, HHS’s Health Insurance Portability and Accountability Act (HIPAA), or the FDA’s Federal Food, Drug & Cosmetic Act.
+- If you’re a health app developer, your first step should be to determine which federal laws and regulations apply.
+You may be covered by the FTC Act, the FTC’s Health Breach Notification Rule, HHS’s Health Insurance Portability and Accountability Act (HIPAA), the 21st Century Cures Act and ONC’s Information Blocking Regulations, or the FDA’s Federal Food, Drug & Cosmetic Act.
 To help answer these questions, start with this interactive tool.

 - If, in addition to health data, you’re dealing with financial data or information collected from children under 13, make sure you understand and comply with applicable standards, rules, and regulations.
 For example, check out FTC guidance on the Children’s Online Privacy Protection Rule and the Gramm-Leach-Bliley Act’s Safeguards Rule and Privacy Rule.